sahilbishnoi26/teradata-mcp-server/README.md

 - LLM Credentials need to be available for pydantic-ai-example.ipynb code to work

 ### Testing your server
-Step 1 - Start the server
+Step 1 - Start the server, typer the following in your terminal
 ```
 mcp dev ./teradata_mcp/server.py
 ```